engineerthefuture/unifi-protect-event-backup-api/readme.md

   - `latestEvent`: The most recent event object
   - `videoUrl`: Presigned S3 URL for the latest event's video
   - `totalCount`: Total number of events in the last 24 hours (across all cameras)
+  - `summaryDate`: Date of the summary file used

 #### 2. �📨 Webhook Receiver - `POST /{stage}/alarmevent`
 Receives and queues alarm events from Unifi Protect systems for delayed processing